 End of Preview

-John Fuller: That’s Debra Fileta and she’s with us again today on Focus on the Family, thanks for joining us.
-I’m John Fuller and your host is Focus president and author Jim Daly.
+John Fuller: That’s Debra Fileta, and she’s our guest again on this Best of 2021 Focus on the Family presentation.
+Thanks for joining us, I’m John Fuller and your host is Focus President and author Jim Daly.

 Jim Daly: Here’s a banner statement, we’re not free from stress and trouble in this life.
 How about that, John? (laughs).